docsforadobe/premiere-plugin-guide/docs/recorders/selector-descriptions.rst

 If they are unacceptable, modify them; the selector will be sent again with the new position.

-Set mustresize in ``rec­DisplayPos`` to resize the preview frame with the specified bounds.
+Set mustresize in ``recDisplayPos`` to resize the preview frame with the specified bounds.

 The plug-in is not allowed to resize the capture window, just the preview frame.

 If mustresize is set but the plug-in can't resize the frame, display something (black, grey, a graphic of your choice) for a preview.

-``mus­tresize`` will be set when the Capture Settings dialog is being displayed.
+``mustresize`` will be set when the Capture Settings dialog is being displayed.

 ----